nyxon1/Aimages/README.md

 Save button. - Saving images has been blocked by CORS policy.
 First I need to create DB.

-All features comming soon in V2.0 :)
+All features comming soon in paid V2.0
+(for all MegaK teachers free premium account) :)

 ## Tech Stack